guitarvydas/0dproto/README.md

 Templates have unique names.
 Instances do not need to be explicitly named.
 The underlying 0D engine guarantees that each instance is unique (in a manner similar to *references* to *objects* in class-based languages).

 Components have input and output *ports*.
 Input ports are drawn as white pills (small rounded rectangles), and output ports are drawn as dark-blue pills.
 Each port has a unique name.
 The names are scoped to be visible only within their parent component.
-The scope of input port names is unique from the scope of output port names within the same component, i.e. a component can use the same name for an input port as for an output port, but every input name must be different from every other input name and every output name must be different from every other output name within the same component.
+The scope of input port names is unique from the scope of output port names within the same component, i.e. a component can use the same name for an input port as for an output port, but every input name must be different from every other input name within the same component and every output name must be different from every other output name within the same component.
 Different components can use the same names for ports as other components, for example, many components have input ports named "input".
 Those port names do not clash, they are "locally scoped" to their parent components.

 Containers also have special ports called *gates*.
 Gates represent the top-level inputs and outputs of a Container.
 Input gates are drawn as white rhombuses with a name, and, output gates are drawn as blue rhombuses with a name.